 Taken together, our results suggest that the design of real-world mechanisms must account for the non-pecuniary characteristics of subjects' preferences.
 Subgame-perfect implementation mechanisms designed under the assumption that participants are self-interested perform poorly and are abandoned by participants.
 Our findings suggest that reciprocity and other-regarding preferences may cripple proposed mechanisms in many settings.
-Viable real world mechanisms need to be robust to the retaliatory inclinations of the people and to beliefs about other players' envy and retaliatory propensities.
+Viable real world mechanisms need to be robust to the retaliatory inclinations of the people involved and to beliefs about other players' envy and retaliatory propensities.
 Our findings thus provide exactly the kind of evidence that was asked for in the review paper in Moore (1992) who stated: "Implementation theory should, I believe, be largely driven by applications; and in principle each application should bring with it some assumption about how the agents in that specific situation will plausibly behave."
 Our results provide the type of information that is needed to assess whether mechanisms are viable and induce truth-telling, and if they fail to do so, why they fail.
 In addition, they have potentially important implications for Maskin and Tirole's critique of the micro-foundation of incomplete contracts that is based on the observable but not verifiable assumption.
-The severe behavioral limitations of subgame perfect implementation mechanisms documented in this paper may be one of the reasons why the market for institutions has not stepped in and why incomplete contracts are so frequent.
+The severe behavioral limitations of subgame perfect implementation mechanisms documented in this paper suggests a need to study implementation mechanisms in an environment where non-pecuniary forces such as reciprocity are included in agents' utility functions.
+We conjecture that negative reciprocity and other forms of intention and outcome-based other-regarding preferences may be one reason why the market for institutions has not stepped in and why incomplete contracts are so frequent.

 Apart from speaking to the debate on the micro-foundation of incomplete contracts and the justifiability of the observable but not verifiable assumption, our paper is also related to the theoretical literature on the role of reciprocity in contract (Englmaier & Leider 2012; Netzer & Volk 2014) and mechanism design (Bierbrauer & Netzer 2012), as well as to the experimental literature that examines how negative reciprocity affects behavior in settings with a hold up problem (e.g., Dufwenberg, Smith, & Essen 2011).
-However, none of these papers empirically studies and identifies the behavioral limitations of subgame perfect implementation mechanisms.
+However, none of these papers empirically studies and identifies the behavioral limitations of subgame-perfect implementation mechanisms.

 Finally, our paper also contributes to the experimental literature on implementation.
-Sefton & Yavas (1996) study extensive-form Abreu-Matsushima mechanisms that vary in the number of stages and find that incentive-compatible mechanisms with 8 and 12 stages perform worse than a mechanism with four stages that is not incentive compatible.
+Sefton & Yavas (1996) study extensive-form Abreu-Matsushima mechanisms that vary in the number of stages and find that incentive-compatible mechanisms with 8 and 12 stages perform worse than a mechanism with 4 stages that is not incentive compatible.
 Katok, Sefton, & Yavas (2002) study both simultaneous and sequential versions of the Abreu-Matsushima mechanism and conclude that individuals use only a limited number of iterations of dominance and steps of backward induction.
 Based on these papers, we limited our attention to mechanisms that required only two levels of backward induction.
-Our paper is also related to the recent experimental work of Aghion, Fehr, Holden, & Wilkening (2014), which tests the theoretical predictions of Aghion, Fudenberg, Holden, Kunimoto, & Tercieux (2012).
-The theory paper shows that the absence of common knowledge about the state of nature limits the performance of SPI mechanisms, and the experimental paper confirms this prediction.
-This paper is thus complementary to the current paper which demonstrates that subjects' propensity to retaliate, and subjects' beliefs about others' social preferences and retaliatory tendencies thoroughly undermines SPI mechanisms.
-In addition, the current paper directly studies how the SPI mechanism contributes to the solution of a hold-up problem, whether subjects would be better off with the mechanism, and whether they voluntarily accept the mechanism.
+Our paper is also related to the recent experimental work of Aghion, Fehr, Holden, & Wilkening (2014), which tests